Michael Imperioli as Christopher Moltisanti, recently “made” New Jersey gangster

 Jackets like this are very easy to come by and can class up (or BAMF up) most looks.
 About ten years ago, I got a similar jacket from Macy’s (part of their Alfani brand) for a good price and it still looks and feels good to this day.

 Underneath his jacket, Chris wears a bright red silk shirt.
 This is probably one of the worst tactical decisions for someone planning to head out into a snow-covered forest to bury a body, but as Chris wasn’t planning to do any of that (and really just wanted that steak at Morton’s), we can excuse him.
 The shirt is long-sleeve with moderately-sized point collars and no breast pocket.
 The buttons are black, but the front placket is concealed by a fly front.
 The shirt cuffs are fastened with two standard buttons.

 You may not have the gumption or desire to pull off a red silk shirt, so any red shirt would do.
 Just know that a mob wannabe like Chris would indeed spring for the silk.

-Chris’s slacks are a pair of flat front trousers in dark charcoal pinstripe with plain-hemmed bottoms.
-They have open side pockets and jetted rear pockets that fasten with a button.
-His pants are held up, luckily enough for him, by a black leather belt with a rounded square silver clasp.
+Chris’s slacks are a pair of flat front trousers in dark charcoal pencil-stripe with plain-hemmed bottoms.
+They have open side pockets and jetted back pockets that fasten with a button.
+His pants are held up, luckily enough for him, by a black leather belt with a rounded steel single-prong buckle.

 Okay, so a leather jacket, silk shirt, and pinstripe trousers may not be the best attire for an impromptu snow burial in the Pine Barrens, but Chris’s biggest mistake for the day are his shoes.
 A pair of black leather loafers and black socks may be ideal for any other mob errand, but Chris probably spent that freezing night in the van wishing he had thought to wear boots.